tecolicom/Text-ANSI-Fold/README.md

 It returns a pair of strings; first one is folded text, and second is the rest.

-Additional third result is the visual width of the folded text.
+Additional third result is visual width of the folded text.
 It is not always same as given width, and you may want to know how many columns returned string takes for further processing.

 Negative width value is taken as unlimited.
 So the string is never folded, but you can use this to expand tabs and to get visual string